infoScoop/infoscoop-documents/en/installation-guide/installation-summary.md

 infoScoop OpenSource supports following DBMS.

-  * MySQL 5.1
+* MySQL
-  * DB2 9.5, 9.7
+* DB2
-  * Oracle10g R2 or higher (**Note:** An error reported with the JDBC driver of 10.2.0.1; when ones after Update2 works with the driver, initial data import tool causes an error.)
+* Oracle

+See [System Requirements][System Requirements] for checking the supported version for the each DBMS.

 ## Setup for Repository Database